ayonoaduo/Safety1st/README.md

 	4) Double click "Safety1st.xcodeproj" to open the project

-	5) On the top left
+	5) On the top left choose the device to simulate or download
 ![](screenShot.png)

 	6) Click the play button OR Choose Run the project